Stock Analysis · Cognex Corporation (CGNX)

 Free Cash Flow $236.77M

-Cognex’s market capitalization is about $9.7B, and its beta of ~1.53 indicates the stock price has historically moved more than the broader market (higher ups and downs).
+Cognex’s market capitalization is about $9.3B.
+The stock’s beta (~1.47) suggests it has historically moved more than the overall market (higher volatility than a broad index).

 Growth (Medium)